glg-public/gds-cc-screamer/README.md

 ![Screaming Goat](./screamer.png)

-# ClusterConfig Screamer for GDS
+# ClusterConfig Screamer for GLG Deployment System
 This is a github action for validating PRs to GDS Cluster Configs.
 It evaluates `orders`, `secrets.json`, and `policy.json` for known bugs, and comments on the PR with information and suggestions.

 ## Why are node_modules checked in?